Internet Service Discounts for Seniors

 If any internet cost is too expensive, seniors should check with FreedomPop.
 They offer low-cost and free high-speed internet and mobile phone service to select ZIP codes.
 Their free plan is quite limited, but they offer multiple tiers of service, which allows seniors to choose the one that is right for them.
 Check the FreedomPop website to see if their service is available in your area.

 EveryoneOn leads the ConnectHomeUSA movement, which aims to bring internet to those without it in low-income areas and public housing.
-The movement started in 2015 and is now active in over 87 communities across the U.S.
+The movement started in 2015 and is now active in over 87 communities and 37% of HUD-assisted households across the U.S.

 Human-I-T is a nonprofit that helps consumers learn about and sign up for low-cost internet service.
 This service provides speeds up to 18 Mbps at $14.99/mo.
 No deposit or term commitment is required.
 Households who apply must be 200% or below the federal poverty level or already enrolled in an income-based government assistance program.